 - Acquaint the employee with office procedures and practices

-- Schedule the employee for the New Employee Orientation through the Employee Development and Training
+- Schedule the employee for the New Employee Orientation through Employee and Organizational Development

 - Provide a departmental orientation for the new employee

 - Explain how and when the employee will be evaluated